melchor629/node-flac-bindings/readme.md

 In other cases, you will need to install the development version of FLAC (those which includes the headers and the library binary).

-## Binding API
+## The API
-### bindings
-Here is where all exposed before is located.

-`flac.bindings.load(String)`
-Loads the FLAC library or throws.
-When the library is loaded, `flac_bindings.bindings` object is changed completely with the bindings.

-### Want more?
-See the [wiki](https://github.com/melchor629/node-flac-bindings/wiki) for a more accurated documentation.
+See the [wiki](https://github.com/melchor629/node-flac-bindings/wiki) for the documentation.